mgechev/angular-seed/README.md

 # watches your files and uses livereload by default
 $ npm start
-# api document for the app
-# npm run build.docs

 # generate api documentation
 $ npm run compodoc